manojappalla/KoboGeoserverStandalone/README.md

 - #### PgAuth.ini
     This ini file has only one section where the user enters the credentials to connect to the PostGIS table.

+2) This repository also holds two python files KoboFormsList.py and OdkFormsList.py

+- #### KoboFormsList.py:
+    This python file has the getFormsList function, which is used to fetch the form names and their ids in the selected project in the Kobo Server.
+An API call is made to get the forms list.
+- #### OdkFormsList.py:
+    This python file has the getFormsList function, which is used to fetch the form names and their ids in the selected project in ODK Central Server.
+An API call is made to get the forms list.

-2) This repository has four main python files that should be run by the user depending on the requirement.
+3) This repository has four main python files that should be run by the user depending on the requirement.

 - #### DownloadToPgAndPublishKobo.py:
     This file is used import data from the Kobo server into the PostGIS database and publish the layer to GeoServer.
 - #### DownloadToPgAndPublishOdk.py:
     This file is used import data from the ODK server into the PostGIS database and publish the layer to GeoServer.
 - #### DownloadToShpAndPublishKobo.py: